 Before joining the faculty at Boston College, Crawford taught courses at Columbia University and in the Security Studies Program at Georgetown University.
 He has held fellowships at the Brookings Institution, Princeton University’s Center of International Studies, and on Harvard University’s Olin Institute of Strategic Studies, and was a Council on Foreign Relations term member.

-The Power to Divide: Wedge Strategies in Great Power Competition, Cornell University Press, forthcoming.
+The Power to Divide: Wedge Strategies in Great Power Competition, Cornell University Press, 2021.

 “Intelligence Cooperation.”
 Oxford Research Encyclopedia of International Studies.
 2019.